 Editor in Chief

 is Professor Emeritus of History and South Asian Studies at the University of Pennsylvania and Professor of History at New York University.
 He received his Ph.D. from the University of Pennsylvania in 1978, and he served on the Penn faculty from 1981 until 2007, before moving to NYU.
 Ludden has chaired South Asia programs at Penn, NYU, Fulbright, American Council of Learned Societies, and Social Science Research Council (SSRC).
 He has served as President of the Association for Asian Studies (AAS).
 He has published three monographs on South Asian History and dozens of peer reviewed articles and chapters, and also edited four scholarly volumes and translated a collection of ancient Tamil poems.
-He is virtually unique among historians of any part of Asia in that he has done serious research in ancient, medieval, early-modern, and modern history, as well as contemporary economic and social development.
-His current work is slowly adding up to a set of books and internet resources covering very long-term histories of empire, capitalism, globalization, and the urbanization of agrarian environments in Asia.
+The breadth of his scholarship includes serious studies of ancient, medieval, and early-modern history, as well as deep research into modern history and contemporary economic and social development.

 has been a professor at Tufts University since 1999.
 Since 2003, she has held a joint appointment at the History Department and the Fletcher School of Law and Diplomacy and is also currently the holder of the Mary Richardson chair.
 After double majoring in history and political science from Wellesley College in 1978, she received her doctorate in history from the University of Cambridge in 1983.
 She was a Fellow of Trinity College, Cambridge (1980–84), Leverhulme Fellow at the Centre of South Asian Studies, Cambridge (1984–87), Fellow of the Woodrow Wilson Center for International Scholars in Washington, DC (1985–86) and Academy Scholar at the Harvard Academy for International and Area Studies (1988–90).
 Between 1998 and 2003, Ayesha Jalal was a MacArthur Fellow.
 She specializes in Modern South Asian History, post-independence Pakistan, and Islam in Asia.